Dimension reduction for integrative survival analysis: Pan-cancer survival analysis with protein expression

 \subsection{Results}

-We applied five-fold cross-validation to the data to select $s$ and $r$ for model fitting.
-We considered $s \in \left\{10, 12, 14, \dots, 40\right\}$ and $r \in [10]$ with $\mu = 50$ fixed and $\rho_0 = 50$.
-In Figure 2 of the Supplementary Material, we display a heatmap of the cross-validated linear predictor scores (i.e., the values of the objective function from \eqref{eq:cv_criterion} with $w_{(j)} = 1$).
-Notably, as the rank becomes larger for a fixed $s$, the cross-validated linear predictor score changes relatively little once the rank is greater than four.
-We see from ranks five through ten, the model performs somewhat similarly for a particular $s$, but for lower ranks, the model does not perform as well.
+We use five-fold cross-validation to select $r$ and $s$ for model fitting.
+For each $k \in [5]$, we fit the model using all the data outside the $k$th fold with $r \in [10]$, $s \in \left\{10, 12, 14, \dots, 40\right\}$, $\mu = 50$, and $\rho_0 = 50$.
+In Web Figure 2, we display a heatmap of the cross-validated linear predictor scores (see equation (13) of the Web Appendix).
+Models with rank less than four all performed poorly, as did models with rank greater than seven and $s \geq 26$.
 The minimum overall cross-validated linear predictor score is achieved by $s = 20$ and $r = 6$.
-Note that this is pair also minimizes the weighted average cross-validated linear predictor score (i.e., \eqref{eq:cv_criterion} with $w_{(j)} = n_{(j)}^{-1}$), so we can be assured that this choice is not driven by a single dataset.

-We refit the model to the entire dataset using $s = 20$, $r=6$, $\mu= 50$, and $\rho_0 = 50$.
-This model assumes there are $r = 6$ linear combinations of the proteins and each linear combination consisting of the same $s = 20$ proteins.
-Compared to the full model, which has 3780 coefficient estimates, with $s=20$ and $r=6$, there are only $192$ ($Jr + sr - r^2$) parameters to be estimated.
+We refit the model to the entire dataset using $s = 20$ and $r=6$.
+This model assumes there are $r = 6$ linear combinations of the proteins and each linear combination consists of the same $s = 20$ proteins.
+Compared to the full model with $pJ = 3780$ coefficients to be estimated, there are $(J + s -r)r = 192$ parameters to be estimated in our model.
+See Web Appendix I for an explanation of the number of parameters in reduced-rank models.